Trajectron++: Dynamically-Feasible Trajectory Forecasting With Heterogeneous Data: Abstract

 \section{Abstract}

-Reasoning about human motion through an environment is an important prerequisite to safe and socially-aware robotic navigation.
+Reasoning about human motion is an important prerequisite to safe and socially-aware robotic navigation.
 As a result, multi-agent behavior prediction has become a core component of modern human-robot interactive systems, such as self-driving cars.
-While there exist a multitude of methods for trajectory forecasting, many of them have only been evaluated with one semantic class of agents and only use prior trajectory information, ignoring a plethora of information available online to autonomous systems from common sensors.
-Towards this end, we present \emphalgname{}, a modular, graph-structured recurrent model that forecasts the trajectories of a general number of agents with distinct semantic classes while incorporating heterogeneous data (\eg semantic maps and camera images).
-Our model is designed to be tightly integrated with robotic planning and control frameworks; it is capable of producing predictions that are conditioned on ego-agent motion plans.
-We demonstrate the performance of our model on several challenging real-world trajectory forecasting datasets, outperforming a wide array of state-of-the-art deterministic and generative methods.
+While there exist many methods for trajectory forecasting, most do not enforce dynamic constraints and do not account for environmental information (e.g., maps).
+Towards this end, we present \emphalgname{}, a modular, graph-structured recurrent model that forecasts the trajectories of a general number of diverse agents while incorporating agent dynamics and heterogeneous data (e.g., semantic maps). \emphalgname{} is designed to be tightly integrated with robotic planning and control frameworks; for example, it can produce predictions that are optionally conditioned on ego-agent motion plans.
+We demonstrate its performance on several challenging real-world trajectory forecasting datasets, outperforming a wide array of state-of-the-art deterministic and generative methods.